The Real Christmas Tree.

 • John 1: 1-18.

-That was, of course, from the Gospel lesson read last night at the midnight Mass, as many of you know.
+That was, of course, from the Gospel lesson read last night at the midnight Mass.
 The Gospel for the midday Mass of Christmas Day is different, taken from the prologue of Saint John.
-I repeated that verse to you for two reasons: to avoid repeating the same homily I’ve preached here the last two years, but also ask you a question: What think you of the innkeeper in Bethlehem?
+I reproduce that passage to ask you a question: What think you of the innkeeper in Bethlehem?
 I've often felt sorry for him.
 Little did he know that he was turning away God.
 Of course, we like to think that had he known, he would have rushed to throw somebody else out of the hotel, to give the room to Mary and Joseph—or even, perhaps, give them his own room—something of which our Lord would not have approved, anyway.

 The journey from Nazareth to Bethlehem in Judea was about three or four days, over rough terrain; and, with Mary being nine months pregnant, you can bet it was an uncomfortable trip.
 Perhaps, because of the bumpy ride, Mary was already in labor;—at the very least She must have been in tremendous discomfort—and, Joseph, being anxious to find some kind of shelter, decided to scope out the caves on the outskirts of town which some of Bethlehem's citizens had turned into stables for their livestock.
 We’re found of referring to it as a “manger,” whatever that is, but it was a cave.
 At least there, he thought, there would be some straw to keep the Baby and his Mother warm for the night, and a roof to keep out the rain.